sio/potyarkin.com/content/posts/draft-hlc.md

 I was aware that changing database schema after the database was populated is hard and can lead to data loss.
 So I have put a lot of thought into designing it.
-I've even fired up GraphViz and created a [nice chart][schema] that I've printed out and looked at on commute.
+I've even fired up GraphViz and created a [nice chart][schema] that I've printed out and looked at on the commute.
 I wanted the database schema to be iron-clad and to require no changes in future.

 I was very naive.